How To Wash Hair Extensions

 Step 8: Let Dry

 That’s it!
-Leave the wefts to dry and then enjoy clean, beautiful hair extensions ready to add instant volume and length to your natural hair.
+Leave the wefts to dry and then enjoy clean, beautiful extensions ready to add instant volume and length to your natural hair.

 Washing your Endless Hair Extensions doesn’t have to be complicated and we hope you now will have the confidence to know how to wash hair extensions flawlessly!